History of Red Rocks Amphitheatre in Timeline

 On July 23, 1948, Igor Stravinsky conducted the Denver Symphony at Red Rocks.

-In 1957, Red Rocks was chosen as Colorado's submission to the American Institute of Architects' Centennial Exhibition at the National Gallery of Art.
+In 1957, the American Institute of Architects chose Red Rocks as Colorado's entry for the AIA's Centennial Exhibition at the National Gallery of Art.

-In 1958, Van Cliburn performed at Red Rocks to a sold-out audience.
+In 1958, Van Cliburn played at Red Rocks to a sold-out crowd.

-On August 26, 1964, The Beatles performed at Red Rocks, marking their only concert that was not sold out during their US tour.
+On August 26, 1964, The Beatles performed at Red Rocks, the only concert not sold out during their US tour.

-On August 29, 1965, the first country and western show at Red Rocks was headlined by Johnny Cash.
+On August 29, 1965, Johnny Cash headlined the first country and western show at Red Rocks.

 On August 14, 1969, Diana Ross & the Supremes performed at Red Rocks.

-On June 10, 1971, an incident during a Jethro Tull performance led to a five-year ban of rock concerts at Red Rocks after police used tear gas on gate-crashers.
+On June 10, 1971, an incident during a performance by Jethro Tull led to a five-year ban of rock concerts at Red Rocks after people without tickets tried to enter and clashed with police.

 1973: John Denver and Judy Collins Perform